Baby J has hit a milestone. She now sits up with very little help, or without her arms extended out for balance. And she is quite proud of herself.

 Kingdom Come: Why We Must Give Up Our Obsession with Fixing the Church – and What We Should Do Instead, Reggie McNeal, Tyndale Momentum, 2015.
-Reggie McNeal sets out to do exactly what the subtitle suggests.
-The fist half of … Continue reading

 This is the sermon I preached on May 17, 2015 at Peakland United Methodist on Acts 1:1-11.
 You can also listen on iTunes by clicking here.